Globalization; Boom, Bust, Inequality & National Security

 Globalization as a Failed Political Tool

 Globalization as intended by economists was to lift billions out of poverty which, to an extent and definition, it has accomplished although still leaving billions very poor (poor and poverty being defined differently by economists) but also delivering lowered incomes to new entrants (mostly, in the West).
 That is because economists perceived globalization as a process; first, as an income redistribution tool, secondly, once freed from want people would set their sights on political freedom.
-Unfortunately, two major impacts have occurred;
+Unfortunately, several major impacts have occurred;

 the middle class, in the West, is in decline as wealth inequality has increased; this inequality being effected by the predatory capitalism of the late 1980's culminating in the 2008 financial crisis, ongoing suppression of wage growth, the capture of legislatures favouring capital over labour, the withdrawal of the social safety net and the withdrawal of corporate responsibility.